Oliwer Wdowik

-Career
+Biography

 He is from Rzeszów, Poland and is a member of Resovia sports club.
 In February 2020, he won the Polish indoors national 200 metres title.

 He finished fifth in the individual 100 metres and won bronze as part of the Polish 4x100m relay team at the 2021 World Athletics U20 Championships in Nairobi, Kenya in a European U20 record time, alongside Dominik Łuczynski, Patryk Krupa and Jakub Pietrusa.

 In February 2024, he won the Polish national title over 60 metres in Toruń, Poland.
 He ran as part of the Polish 4x100m relay team at the 2024 World Relays Championships in Nassau, Bahamas.

 In June 2024, he participated in the 2024 European Athletics Championships in Rome, Italy.
 Later that month, he was runner-up in the 100 metres at the Polish Athletics Championships in Bydgoszcz.
 He competed in the 100 metres at the 2024 Paris Olympics but did not advance past the qualifying heats.